-Explain why the group is well qualified to undertake the development work – describing the track record of the research team in applied health or social care research (including innovation and, where appropriate, evidence synthesis and assembly for dissemination at national level), including publication outputs, grant income and impact on health service practice and policy.
+Explain why the group is well qualified to undertake the development work – describing the track record of the research team in applied health or social care research (including innovation and, where appropriate, evidence synthesis and assembly for dissemination at national level), including publication outputs, grant income and impact on health service or social service practice and policy.

 Explain how the applicant's work together (or propose to work together if they have not done so previously), and identify other major collaborations important for the development work.
 State clearly the particular contribution that each of the applicants will make towards the development work and the particular contribution that any collaborators intend to make.